Skip to main content

 • Use “tagging” statements with contextActivity as defined in the cmi5 specification.

-The cmi5 specification, and to-be standard as IEEE 9274.3.1, is the initial step forward for all LMS and non-LMS based content.
+The cmi5 specification/draft IEEE standard (IEEE 9274.3.1) is the initial step forward for all LMS and non-LMS based content.
 It enables the packaging and delivery of distributed learning resources that sit inside an LMS, elsewhere within a browser environment, and even outside of a web browser (e.g., mobile apps, simulation content).

 • The cmi5 specification has a clear advantage over SCORM, specifically relating to the authenticity of learner data.
-The use of timestamps and incorporation of the SCORM cmi.interactions model into xAPI provides an advantage in detecting cheating through data manipulation.
-It also allows the LMS to implement its own sequencing model while providing structure for those LMSs that wish to obtain it from an external source, such as the original course author.
+The use of timestamps and incorporation of the SCORM cmi.interactions model into xAPI provides an advantage in data integrity.
+It also allows the LMS to implement its own sequencing model while providing structure for those LMSs wishing to obtain to it from an external source, such as the original course author.
 The cmi5 specification enables LMS to migrate away from using SCORM, which includes control of the learning environment by an LMS Administrator, which was sometimes automated in SCORM solutions but is an integral part of typical learner management.

 • cmi5 “courses” (collections of granular/modular content put together in a Course Structure Format) allow an LMS administrator to edit learner or course details like mastery score if they would like to do so.
 In this regard, a cmi5 course author is providing recommendations to an LMS administrator that can be used or not upon the importing of that course.
 Similarly, the completion criteria for a course can be altered by the LMS administrator.
 This means that cmi5 courses do not need to be “re-authored” to simply change behaviors, but it does mean more intervention and handling will be needed by an LMS administrator.